UmerCodez/DroidPad/README.md

 ---

 ## Important Note for Bluetooth Low Energy
 A long Bluetooth device name can cause advertisement failure.
 To avoid this issue, use a shorter name.
 In your device's Bluetooth settings, change the Bluetooth device name to five or fewer characters, such as `dev`.

+For devices running **Android 12 or higher**, you also need to ensure that your app has the necessary Bluetooth permissions.
+To do this, go to the app's system settings and grant the required **Nearby Devices** permission.
+Without this permission, the app cannot advertise Bluetooth services.

 ## Testing the connection
 You can test the connections with Websocket,TCP, UDP servers and BLE client provided in [https://github.com/umer0586/droidpad-python-examples](https://github.com/umer0586/droidpad-python-examples)